mendix/docs/content/en/docs/releasenotes/data-hub/_index.md

 #### Improvements

-* We improved clarity of Authentication Details section in Data Source datils page.
+* We made the authentication details on the [data source details](/data-hub/data-hub-catalog/search/#service-details) page more user-friendly.

 #### Fixes

-* Fixed an issue where deleteing entity consumption resulted in an error which also impacted the deployment of Odata service
+* We fixed an issue that impacted the deployment of an OData service.

 ### April 13th, 2023